Support at Home Billing and Claiming Workflow

 Steps:

-1. In the left navigation pane, go to Dashboards > Claims Management.
+1. In the left navigation pane, go to Actions> Claims Management.

 2. Locate the relevant claim ID in the list.